 Everyone in the Dirt World depends on geotechnical engineering to get their jobs done.
 But not everyone knows what that is or how it works.

-Today, long-time geotechnical engineer Mike Smith will teach you the basics of this field and why it’s a big deal for the Dirt World.
+Long-time geotechnical engineer Mike Smith will teach you the basics and why geotech is a big deal.

 What is geotechnical engineering?